 Sense Perception, Attention, Recognition, Memory, Emotion, Language, Reason, Faith, Imagination and Intuition.

-Welcome to the Homo discens homepage.
-Homo discens is the companion site to TOKresource.org which documents what actually happens in the author’s Theory of Knowledge classes.
+Welcome to Homo discens, the companion site to TOKresource.org which documents what actually happens in the author’s Theory of Knowledge classes.

 Homo discens provides a broad conceptual framework, and a variety of original sources, for exploring some of the more perplexing questions about how we learn and how we develop understanding.